Draw by agreement: No draw offers before a certain move

 In 1929, the first edition of the FIDE Laws of Chess required thirty moves to be played before a draw by agreement.
 This rule was discarded when the rules were revised in 1952.
 In 1954 FIDE rejected a request to reinstate the rule, but it did state that it is unethical and unsportsmanlike to agree to a draw before a serious contest had begun.
 FIDE stated that the director should discipline players who repeatedly disrespect this guideline, but it seemed to have no effect on players.
 In 1962 FIDE reinstated a version of the rule against draws by agreement in fewer than thirty moves, with the director allowing them in exceptional circumstances.
 FIDE had the intention of enforcing the rule and the penalty was a loss of the game by both players.
 However, players ignored it or got around it by intentional threefold repetition.
 Directors were unable or unwilling to enforce the rule.
 In 1963 FIDE made another attempt to strengthen the rule.
 Draws by agreement before thirty moves were forbidden, and the penalty was forfeit by both players.
 Directors were to investigate draws by repetition of position to see if they were to circumvent the rule.
 The rule was dropped in 1964 because it was decided that it had not encouraged aggressive play.

 In 2003, GM Maurice Ashley wrote an essay "The End of the Draw Offer?", which raised discussion about ways to avoid quick agreed draws in chess tournaments.
 Ashley proposed that draw offers not be allowed before move 50.

 The 2003 Generation Chess International Tournament in New York City had a rule that draws could not be agreed to before move fifty (draws by other means, such as threefold repetition or stalemate, were permissible at any stage).

 In the World Chess Championship 2016 and 2018, the players were not permitted to agree a draw before move 30.
-In the 2021 World Championship, this was extended to move 40.
+In the 2021, 2023 and 2024 championships, this was extended to move 40.